After months of disruption, more industrial action is on the horizon - so when is Royal Mail on strike?

 The Postal Services Act allowed private buyers to own up to 90% of Royal Mail, with staff entitled to 10% of the company’s shares.

 In May 2022, Royal Mail announced they had turned a profit of £758m that business year.
 Although this was a £56m rise from the year before, it was below analysts' average forecast of £771m and the company has announced it is losing £1m a day.

-Dave Ward, CWU general secretary, said of the planned strike action: "While bosses rake in £758m in profit and shareholders take £400m, workers are expected to take a serious real-terms pay cut.
+Dave Ward, CWU general secretary has previously said: "While bosses rake in £758m in profit and shareholders take £400m, workers are expected to take a serious real-terms pay cut.
 Postal workers won't accept their living standards being hammered by bosses who are typical of business leaders today - overpaid, underqualified, out of their depth."

 Video of the Week